 on a tour of Ireland in 2016-17 during New Year's.

 I love to travel!
 However, I am pretty spoiled so I travel in style.
 Whether it is first class air travel or staying in the top luxury hotels like the Waldorf Astoria chain, I make sure I am comfortable when I visit places.

 I have traveled all over the United States and the world.
 Traveling is a big passion for me, and I am fortunate to work for an European company which gives me over five weeks of vacation each year!
-I have been to the England, Scotland, France, Hong Kong, Macau, The Bahamas, Belize, Japan, Costa Rica, The Netherlands, Iceland, Ireland, Denmark, Croatia, Bosnia-Hercegovina, Germany, Singapore, India, Thailand, United Arab Emirates, Canada, Jamaica, Mexico, Panama, and Aruba.
+I have been to the England, Scotland, France, Hong Kong, Macau, The Bahamas, Belize, Japan, Turks & Caicos Islands, Dominican Republic, Costa Rica, The Netherlands, Iceland, Ireland, Denmark, Croatia, Bosnia-Hercegovina, Germany, Singapore, India, Thailand, United Arab Emirates, Canada, Jamaica, Mexico, Panama, and Aruba.
 I have been to almost all of the states including Hawaii, Alaska, Florida, and New York.
-At last count, I have been to 44 states so far.
+At last count, I have been to 45 states.
 Some annual trips I make include a winter getaway to Sun Valley, Idaho and a fun weekend with the guys in Phoenix for Texas Rangers Spring Training.